 Culture is challenging because it is nebulous and squishy.
 It is the stuff that sometimes feels like “extra” because it doesn’t have Federal and State dollars attached to it.
 And because it isn’t easily measured and we don’t have compliance deadlines associated with it, culture-building practices slip to the bottom of the (very, very long) to-do list with the greatest of ease.
 Even with the best intentions, who has time to research and plan all of that stuff?

 Hey!
 We do!!

 Please meet our newest resource for special education administrators: the Super Supervisory Skills Year-Long Tutorial.

 Here’s what it looks like and how it works:

 So, just like that, your research and planning are done.
 High five!
 Now, implementation is up to you.
-Click on an image below to download a pdf of either the first 3 months of the year or the full year-long plan.
+Click on the image below to download the (totally free) year-long plan.

 This post was originally published September 17, 2018 and updated on August 6, 2019